 Like lawyers, medical practitioners or pharmacists, architects belong to the group of liberal professions, whose occupational titles are protected by law.
-Only those professionals registered with the chamber of architects in his or her federal state are allowed to call themselves architect, landscape architect, interior designer or urban planner.
+Only those professionals registered with the chamber of architects in his or her federal state are allowed to call themselves architect, landscape architect, interior architect or urban planner.
 Even though the admission rules vary slightly between the individual federal states, the chamber system guarantees that all professionals maintain a high level of professional training.
 This safeguards the quality of architectural and planning services in Germany so esteemed also abroad.

 Amongst other things, the professional policy activities of the BAK focuses on professional training, competition and public procurement law, yet include also questions of standardisation and the development of the "Honorarordnung für Architekten und Ingenieure" (HOAI - German Fee Scales for Architects and Engineers).
 The HOAI constitutes a well-proven, transparent and reliable negotiation basis for fees for all those involved.
 It ensures that competition in planning services is based on quality and not on price, so that architects can work for the benefit of the awarding authorities and individuals, the users and the public.

 The "Deutsche Architektenblatt" is the monthly member magazine of the BAK and the Federal State Chambers of Architects.
 It distinguished itself as a magazine with which architects can identify as regards their work in general, their questions, professional challenges and successes.